Jixian-Jia-Lax/OSTEP-Chapter5/README.md

 Question 4: I think there are so many variants of the same call becuase each variant correspnds to a different way to invoke the exec() system call(full path or relative path, input as a list or as a vector, etc).

 Question 5: The return value of wait() is the process id of the child process, i.e. the process we are waiting for to complete first.
 If we use wait() in the child, wait() will return -1, indicating wait() failed to execute.

+Question 6: waitpid() would be useful when the parent process has several child processes and we want to wait for a specific child.
+Or we can use waitpid() to check on the status of a child process.

+Question 7: